SoftUni/Programming-Basics-Book-CSharp-EN/Content/Preface/how-to-become-a-programmer/how-to-become-a-programmer.md

 ## Skill \#4 – Programming Languages and Software Technologies \(25%\)

 **Programming languages and software development technologies** form around 25% of a programmer's skills.
 They have the largest learning content, but they change very fast over time.
-If we look at the **job offers** in the software industry they usually mention words like the ones bellow, but in the job offers they secretly mention **the three main skills**: coding, thinking algorithmically and knowing the fundamentals of computer science and software engineering.
+If we look at the **job offers** in the software industry they usually mention words like the ones bellow, but in the job offers they secretly mention **the three main skills**: coding, algorithmic thinking and knowing the fundamentals of computer science and software engineering.

 For those clearly technological skills **the programming language does matter**